AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 * *size*
 * *value*

 Values and sizes of parent elements are calculated automatically, so you do not need to specify them in data.
-The *value* and *size* fields work anyway.

 If there is a custom field in your data, you can use a field of the same name in formatting functions:

 ```
 // create data